conjure-cp/conjure/docs/essence.rst

 followed by an optional comma separated list of partition attributes, followed by the keyword ``from``, and the domain for the members in the partition.

-There are N groups of partition attributes:
+There are 3 groups of partition attributes:

 #.
 Related to the number of parts in the partition: ``numParts``, ``minNumParts``, and ``maxNumParts``.
 #.
 Related to the cardinality of each part in the partition: ``partSize``, ``minPartSize``, and ``maxPartSize``.